tphippen/GettingCleaningDataProject/CodeBook.md

 Tidy Data Set Variables
 -----------------------
+### Variable Units
+All of the original 561 features were normalized and bounded within [-1,1].
+This stripped the units.
+Therefore all variables in the tidy data set are untitless.

+### Variable Names

 Variable names are listed below.
 All variable names are prefaced by "mean" since each variable is the mean of one of the original 561 features.

 If the variable name contains
-an additional "Mean" - the original faeture was the mean of a measurement
+an additional "Mean" - the original feature was the mean of a measurement
 "StandardDeviation" - the original feature was the standard deviation of a meaurement